oraclize/docs/source/includes/_corda.md

 Once the answer is successfully returned, the proof can be easily verified by using the `ProofVerificationTool` defined in `OraclizeUtils`.

 <aside class="notice">
-To safely check the authenticity of the data received it is customary to verify the proof included in an Provable's answer.
-Once the verifyProof method succeed (returning 'true'), the user can be sure that nor Provable neither other Parties has tampered the results.
+To safely check the authenticity of the data received it is customary to verify the proof included in a Provable answer.
+Once the verifyProof method succeeds (returning 'true'), the user can be sure that neither Provable nor other Parties have tampered with the results.
 This can be checked from each party involved in the transaction which has loaded our CorDapp.

-Note that the ProofVerificationTool is a module included in the Provable's CorDapp and performs the verification locally within the node.
+Note that the ProofVerificationTool is a module included in Provable's CorDapp and performs the verification locally within the node.
 </aside>

 ```java